 I am currently a Postdoctoral Researcher at the University of Pennsylvania, where I received my PhD in City and Regional Planning in August 2023.

 I draw on the disciplines of planning, geography, urban sociology, and urban economics to study how the interrelated factors of residential mobility, neighborhood change, and housing policy shape socio-spatial landscapes with material consequences to the life chances and wellbeing of individuals and communities.
 I focus on how these processes and outcomes vary by race and class and how they exacerbate or alleviate urban inequality, particularly regarding access to well-resourced, high-opportunity neighborhoods.
-I primarily leverage quantitative and spatial methods using a wide variety of data sources (e.g., survey data, census data, administrative data, and large consumer reference data) and conduct studies that are locally grounded as well as national in scope.
+I primarily leverage quantitative and spatial methods using a wide variety of data sources (e.g., survey data, census data, administrative data, and consumer reference data) and conduct studies that are locally grounded as well as national in scope.

 Peer-reviewed articles: